 It might be much more easy to compare the columns across all the genera if we separated the rectangle categories out so as to line up the first column together vertically, then the second column together vertically, etc. e.g. the 48.19% Ac would vertically align with the 3.92% of As and 5.88% of H, etc, and then for the vertical column #2, you’d vertically align the 31.33% Ac with the 13.73% As and 26.47% H, et.
 Hope this makes sense.
 I can show you on zoom or in person if need be!
 If we did that, we may need to make this fig landscape and take up a whole page, but it’s the best fig so it’d be worth it, I reckon!

+Loving this figure.
+It’s probably the best quick-view of all the loads of data.
+Some suggested edits:

+Change Pseudonaja to a red-type colour, as it’s currently too visually close to Hoplocephalus, and Pseudonaja is the biggest killer, so having a colour that jumps out and says ‘danger’ suits this genus well.

+Have all the test bigger font (no smaller than size 10), and defo make the percentages much bigger b/c they felt quite hidden relative to their importance.
+That is, they’re the key to understanding why the subfigures are different for each genus.

+To make the figure more compact and to accommodate larger text, you could stack the genus on top of the species name, and for the genera with multiple spp, you could have the second one written as P. affinis, for example.

+The yellow text is difficult to see.
+Perhaps a darker yellow might be more contrasty against the white background.

+Perhaps make the thin white lines outlining all the cells/rectangles a bit thicker so more obvious the divisions everywhere.

+To me, it’s not obvious right away what the solid colour means vs the lighter colour.
+I’m wondering for quick interpretation support, we could put something in the quick legend at the bottom of the figure.
+I understood the concept only when you gave the example of ‘~50% of death adder trials had 0 out of 3 behaviours, and 31% where there was a tongue flick with no other behaviours’.
+Ditto for Lachie- it took us both a while to work out the solid vs light colour dealio.

+Along these lines, I think if you make the lighter colour even lighter/ more transparent, it would be more obvious that it means ‘nothing to see here’ sort of thing.
+I thought the light colour meant something else besides ‘nothing’.

 Proposed groupings of species:

 Ambushing Elapidae